profjsb/deepCR/README.md

 ### Limitations and Caveats

 In the current release, the included models have been built and tested only on Hubble Space Telescope (HST) ACS/WFC images in the F606W filter.
-Application to native-spatial resolution (ie. not drizzled), calibrated images from ACS/F606W (`*_flc.fits`) is expected to work well.
-Use of these prepackaged models in other observing modes with HST or spectroscopy is not encouraged.
-We are planning hosting a "model zoo" that would allow deepCR to be adapted to a wide range of instrument configurations.
+Applying them to other HST detectors is discouraged.
+Users should exert caution when applying the models to other filters of ACS/WFC.

 ### Contributing

 We are very interested in getting bug fixes, new functionality, and new trained models from the community (especially for ground-based imaging and spectroscopy).
 Please fork this repo and issue a PR with your changes.
 It will be especially helpful if you add some tests for your changes.